mledwards/nextjs-and-capacitor-isomorphic-example/README.md

 - Stop the `client-dev` script
 - Run `npm run export`
 - Open the `index.html` in a browser and you should still see the fruits

+# Road map
+- Add documentation about deploying the server to Vercel
+- Add client side environment variables to access Vercel deployed server